guzzle/RingPHP/docs/futures.rst

 .. important::

-    Futures that are not completed by the time the underlying adapter is destructed will be completed when the adapter is shutting down.
+    Futures that are not completed by the time the underlying handler is destructed will be completed when the handler is shutting down.

 Cancelling
 ----------

 Futures can be cancelled if they have not already been dereferenced.

-Guzzle-Ring futures are typically implemented with the ``GuzzleHttp\Ring\Future\BaseFutureTrait``.
+RingPHP futures are typically implemented with the ``GuzzleHttp\Ring\Future\BaseFutureTrait``.
 This trait provides the cancellation functionality that should be common to most implementations.
 Cancelling a future response will try to prevent the request from sending over the wire.